MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

-When we send a command to change Misty’s LED color, we’ll need to communicate what the new color should be.
+When we send a command to change Misty’s LED color, we need to communicate what the new color should be.
 The REST API command to change Misty’s LED requires three parameters: `“red”`, `“green”`, and `“blue”`.
 These parameters represent the RGB values of the new color.

 Create an object called `data` to send with the POST request.
 Create a property for each color parameter, and set the value of each property to an integer between `0` and `255`.
-The RGB values in the example will change Misty’s LED to a hot pink color.
+The RGB values in the example change Misty’s LED to a hot pink color.

 ```html
 <body>